felipeverse/felipeverse/README.md

  </tr>
 </table>

-<p align="center"> I am a Web Developer, with knowledge in technologies such as PHP, Laravel, MySQL, HTML, CSS and JavaScript.
+<p align="center"> I am a Back-end Developer, with knowledge in technologies such as PHP, Laravel, MySQL, HTML, CSS and JavaScript.
 Majoring in Information Systems at UFMT, Self-taught English student with plan to become a software engineer. </p>

 <p align="center">
   <a href="https://linkedin.com/in/felipealvesrrodrigues" target="blank">